shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

 # ML System Design
-- Clarify/frame/define scope in terms of usage/actors.
-Integration of output with system.
+- Clarify/frame/define scope in terms of usage/actors (including context).
+Integration of output with system. current state/bootstrapping.
 - Functional requirements: how will it be used, real-time, latency/QPS, resources/timelines, SLAs etc. Incorporating new users/items often a consideration.
-- Non functional: which components will overload, scalable, available, latency, observability (monitoring, tracing, logging, MLOps)
+- Non functional: which components will overload, scalable (ask or assume # of datapoints in each stage), available, latency (100 or 500), observability (monitoring, tracing, logging, MLOps)
+   - perf. and capacity, both during training time (data size/capacity/), inference (SLA)
+   - complexities of ML models (training, inference, sample (how hungry it is))
+   - distribute workload (e.g. N documents to be ranked) to multiple model shards to meet SLA but resources are limited and comm will have its own latency
+   - funnel approach (increasing model complexity down the road helps achieve SLA). also helps in error analysis.
+   -
+- ML objective aligned.
+Offline vs Online (component-wise e.g. ndcg and end-to-end/downstream system metrics e.g. user's engagement metrics.
 - Downstream business metrics (DAU, session time, etc.)
-- ML objective aligned.
-Offline vs Online metrics established.
 - Modelling approaches
-- Break down complex problems (e.g. multi-stage recommender) and identify inputs/outputs of each stage. or can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.
+- Break down complex problems (e.g. multi-stage recommender) (funnel approach) and identify inputs/outputs of each stage. or can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.

 - Feature engineering, aggregated, delayed, raw, online features, precomputed embeddings, normalize (timestamp into UTC), PII (can group critical info) etc.
+   - crowdsourcing, existing system, SMEs, or build a product in a way that collects training data
 - Label generation: heuristics, negative sampling (specific definition of a negative interaction), etc.
 - Balance dataset
 - deployment strategies, ci/cd